Crazy-White/exstore/README.md

 Using this library, it is recommended that you store something that could be stringified.
 See its doc <https://crazy-white.github.io/Listore/Listore.html>

+_Notice_: The 0.x.x version is extremely unstable.
+Please specify the version number when using

 ## install

 ```sh